LennartC/update_me/README.md

 # Update Me: self updating Rust executables

 update_me provides functionality to implement a self-updating Rust executable.

-The executable can update itself by replacing its executable file with a new version.
+The executable can update itself by replacing the current executing file with a newer version.

-Update Me takes inspiration from [James Kominick's self_update](https://github.com/jaemk/self_update), but unlike self_update, this library does not implement any backend system for downloading any artifacts, giving the developer more freedom to choose the repository he wants.
+This library only implements the updating mechanism itself, thereby providing full flexibility to implement different release distribution backends.

+Example of updating from a file:

 ```rust
 use update_me;